Get Started

 Web uploads

-The homepage uploader supports one file at a time and exposes the same core options as the API: duration, password, max downloads, and optional notification emails.
+The homepage uploader supports one file at a time and exposes the same core options as the API: expiry controls, password, max downloads, and optional notification emails.

 • Smaller files upload inline through the Worker.